What is the deadline for my application?

 Must I have all of my prerequisites completed before starting my NURS courses?

-To enter the ASN program, no, but we strongly recommend that MOST of the prerequisites are completed.
+To enter the ASN program, no, but we strongly recommend that MOST or all of the prerequisites are completed.
 We want you to have completed both Human Anatomy and Physiology I and II with labs, and College Algebra before beginning the NURS courses.
 For other prerequisites, refer to the courses listed under the program you are interested in.

 Must I have all my prerequisites completed before I apply to the Nursing program?